USModernist® is a Nonprofit 501C3 Educational Archive For the Documentation,

 houses and architects.

-The archive documents 7,000 Modernist houses, past and present, built
+The award-winning archive documents 7,000 Modernist houses and has been featured

 who own, sell, create, love, and hate Modernist architecture, the most